CORRECTED-TABLE-Chuo Kagaku -2013/14 parent forecast

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-(Corrects forecast period as follows because of accounting period change) Aug 7 (Reuters) - Chuo Kagaku Co Ltd PARENT-ONLY EARNINGS ESTIMATES (in billions of yen unless specified) 15 Months to 15 Months to Mar 31, 2014 Mar 31, 2014 LATEST PREVIOUS FORECAST FORECAST Sales 64.00 NOTE - Chuo Kagaku Co Ltd is a maker of resin food containers.
+(Corrects forecast period as follows because of accounting period change) Feb 12 (Reuters) - Chuo Kagaku Co Ltd PARENT- ONLY EARNINGS ESTIMATES (in billions of yen unless specified) 15 Months to 15 Months to Mar 31, 2014 Mar 31, 2014 LATEST PREVIOUS FORECAST FORECAST Sales 64.00 64.00 Operating loss 3.80 Recurring loss 3.70 Net loss 4.10 EPS loss 203.48 yen NOTE - Chuo Kagaku Co Ltd is a maker of resin food containers.
 For latest earnings estimates made by Toyo Keizai, please double click on.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)